AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/budget-resources-in-business-case.md

   For more information, see [Budget resources in the Business Case using the Adobe Workfront Resource Planner](../../../manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-resource-planner.md).

 * Use the Scenario Planner to create initiatives with required job roles and link them to the project.
-For more information, see Budget resources in the Business Case using the&nbsp;Adobe WorkfrontScenario Planner.
+For more information, see [Budget resources in the Business Case using the Adobe WorkfrontScenario Planner](https://one.workfront.com/s/csh?context=2368&pubname=the-new-workfront-experience).

   >[!NOTE]
   >